CELESTONE® - M

 Do not use Celestone M after the expiry date.
-A use-by date is shown on the tube and carton of Celestone M Cream and Ointment.
+A use-by date is shown on the tube and carton of Celestone M Cream.
 If you use this medicine after the expiry date has passed, it may not work as well.

 Tell your doctor or pharmacist if :